forcedotcom/cli/releasenotes/README.md

 * NEW: Use natural language prompts to quickly build Salesforce apps and agents with the new [Salesforce Development plugin for Claude Code](https://claude.com/plugins/salesforce-development).
 The plugin detects your DX project environment and provides Salesforce-specific skills and org context through hosted MCP servers.
 You get AI-powered assistance to build, update, and maintain apps efficiently and quickly.

-   Open Claude Code and run these commands to install the plugin and ensure it's activated:
+    To install the plugin and ensure it's activated, open Claude Code and run these commands:

     ```
     /plugin install salesforce-development@claude-plugins-official